top of page

 Low-Cost Sessions

-We provide a low cost ($30/hour) option provided by a Masters level Marriage and Family Therapy Intern who has completed the coursework, is supervised by our most experienced therapists, and is working toward full licensure.
+We provide a low cost option on a sliding fee scale, provided by a Masters level Marriage and Family Therapy Intern who has completed the coursework, is supervised by our most experienced therapists, and is working toward full licensure.

 A Note About Couple Therapy & Insurance Coverage